janmarthedal/janmr.com/_posts/2015-01-24-typesetting-math-with-html-and-css-fractions.markdown

 excerpt: |
   Currently, there is no best way of showing math on the web.
 An HTML5 standard exists, MathML, but unfortunately it doesn't have broad browser support.
 Instead, many alternatives exist, all with varying quality and speed.

   I would like to explore how far you can get by using just HTML and CSS (including web fonts).
-My findings should be considered experimental and in no way authoritative.
+My findings should be considered experimental.

   This post will deal with one way of typesetting fractions, inspired by the approach taken by Kahn Academy's KaTeX project.
 inhead: |